deadlock-delegate/mqtt/README.md

 If you have any feature requests don't forget to open an Issue.

 #### ❤️ Support maintenance and development of plugins
-If you find this or other plugins useful please consider

-- voting for `deadlock` delegate
+If you find this or other plugins useful please consider voting for `deadlock` delegate on Solar or Ark networks.
-- donating to `AWtgFYbvtLDYccJvC5MChk4dpiUy2Krt2U`

-to support development new plugins and tools for Ark's Ecosystem and maintenance of existing ones.
-Full list of contributions can be found on [https://arkdelegates.live/delegate/deadlock/](https://arkdelegates.live/delegate/deadlock/contributions/). 🖖

 ## Installation